sbelharbi/feature-vs-text-compound-emotion/README.md

 ## Abstract
-Systems for multimodal Emotion Recognition (ER) commonly rely on features extracted from different modalities (e.g., visual, audio, and textual) to predict the seven basic emotions.
-However, compound emotions often occur in real-world scenarios and are more difficult to predict.
-Compound multimodal ER becomes more challenging in videos due to the added uncertainty of diverse modalities.
+Systems for multimodal emotion recognition (ER) are commonly trained to extract features from different modalities (e.g., visual, audio, and textual) that are combined to predict individual basic emotions.
+However, compound emotions often occur in real-world scenarios, and the uncertainty of recognizing such complex emotions over diverse modalities is challenging for feature-based models.
-  In addition, standard features-based models may not fully capture the complex and subtle cues needed to understand compound emotions.
-  Since relevant cues can be extracted in the form of text, we advocate for textualizing all modalities, such as visual and audio, to harness the capacity of large language models (LLMs).
-These models may understand the complex interaction between modalities and the subtleties of complex emotions.
-Although training an LLM requires large-scale datasets, a recent surge of pre-trained LLMs, such as BERT and LLaMA, can be easily fine-tuned for downstream tasks like compound ER.
+As an alternative, emerging multimodal large language models (LLMs) like BERT and LLaMA rely on explicit non-verbal cues that may be translated from different non-textual modalities (e.g., audio and visual) into text.
+Textualization of modalities augments data with emotional cues to help the LLM encode the interconnections between all modalities in a shared text space.
+In such text-based models, prior knowledge of ER tasks is leveraged to textualize relevant nonverbal cues such as audio tone from vocal expressions, and action unit intensity from facial expressions.
+Since the pre-trained weights are publicly available for many LLMs, training on large-scale datasets is unnecessary, allowing fine-tuning for downstream tasks such as compound ER (CER).
-  This paper compares two multimodal modeling approaches for compound ER in videos -- standard feature-based vs. text-based.
-Experiments were conducted on the challenging \cexprdb dataset for compound ER, and contrasted with results on the \meld dataset for basic ER.
+This paper compares the potential of text- and feature-based approaches for compound multimodal ER in videos.
+Experiments were conducted on the challenging C-EXPR-DB dataset in the wild for CER, and contrasted with results on the MELD dataset for basic ER.
+Our results indicate that multimodal textualization provides lower accuracy than feature-based models on C-EXPR-DB, where text transcripts are captured in the wild.
+However, higher accuracy can be achieved when the video data has rich transcripts.
 Our code for the textualization approach is available at:
   [github.com/nicolas-richet/feature-vs-text-compound-emotion](https://github.com/nicolas-richet/feature-vs-text-compound-emotion).
 This repository contained the feature-based approach.

 **This code is the feature-based approach presented in the paper.**